We're here to help

 Lucky you.
 As a music teacher, you get to combine your love of music with the way you make a living.
 From the outside, that looks pretty much like a pitch-perfect deal.

 And most of the time it is.
 But just as with any other profession, things aren’t always guaranteed to go smoothly.
-The good news is, if there’s a problem, insurance can help you get back on song.
+The good news is, if there’s a problem, music teachers' insurance can help you get back on song.

 What could possibly go wrong?